Out-of-focus holography at the Effelsberg telescope: Conclusions

 \section{Conclusions}

 A new software, \texttt{pyoof}, for OOF holography was developed and specialized for the Effelsberg telescope, as well as its expansion and documentation for use at other facilities.
 The software is able to retrieve the aperture phase distribution given three standard OOF holography beam maps in order to break the degeneracy between the power pattern and the aperture distribution.
-An early stage for an active surface implementation, specifically for Effelsberg, has now been implemented.
+An early stage for an active surface implementation, specifically for Effelsberg, has now been implemented (and in principle adaptable to other facilities).

-Systematic OOF holography observations were performed at the Effelsberg telescope and analyzed over the past four years.
-Among the most prominent results are the clear correspondence of classical aberrations and observed phase-error maps (Section \ref{sec:ObsAug2017}), the correct optical orientation of the phase-error and active surface (Section \ref{sec:ObsDec2020}), the computation of a gravitational model ($g_{n\,\ell}^{(i)}$ coefficients, Section \ref{sec:gravitational_model}), and the general efficiency improvement with a new look-up table ${\varphi_\bot}_\text{C}$ (Section \ref{sec:performance_of_the_oof_holography_look-up_table}).
-The latter shows a slight improvement in the overall telescope efficiency, but further corrections are needed in order to solve the $\frac{1}{2}$ factor observed in the corrected look-up table ${\varphi_\bot}_\text{C}$.
+Systematic OOF holography observations were performed at the Effelsberg telescope and analyzed over four years.
+Among the most prominent results are the clear correspondence of classical aberrations and observed phase-error maps (\cref{sec:ObsAug2017}), the correct optical orientation of the phase-error and active surface (\cref{sec:ObsDec2020}), the computation of a gravitational model ($g_{n\,\ell}^{(i)}$ coefficients, \cref{sec:gravitational_model}), and modest performance of the aperture efficiency with a new look-up table ${\varphi_\bot}_\text{C}$ (\cref{sec:performance_of_the_oof_holography_look-up_table}).
+The latter does not show a clear improvement in the overall telescope's aperture efficiency, and further corrections are needed in order to solve the ${1}/{2}$ factor observed in the corrected look-up table ${\varphi_\bot}_\text{C}$.
+Nevertheless, results are in agreement with the FEM model and further validate its robustness.

-OOF holography measurements are now a standard procedure at the Effelsberg telescope with the aim to correct not only the current FEM look-up table but to also create routine, continuous improvements to the system.